 2. Do you offer free initial consultations?
 Yes!
 If you are interested and/or have questions about psychotherapy with us, please feel free to contact us via one of the available contact options (located through the CONTACT section).
 We currently offer a free 20 minute phone initial consultation.

-The first few sessions are spent gathering information, and further evaluating your needs so that we can determine the best course of treatment for you to meet your identified goals..
+The first few sessions are spent gathering information, and further evaluating your needs so that we can determine the best course of treatment for you to meet your identified goals.
 The therapeutic techniques utilized and length of treatment will be dependent on your needs and/or the needs of your child.
+We also will focus on harvesting a positive relationship, as trust is the foundation of any positively impactful therapy.

 Towards the end of treatment, I will discuss with you my clinical recommendations and concerns, and we will have an open discussion to address preparation for termination of services.